Grad

 Find more information on the PFF Participations Tier page

-PFF Participant: Completes 15 activity points, including the following required activities:
+Bronze Tier: Completes 15 activity points, including the following required activities:

-• Participates in one PFF reading group
+• Participate in one PFF reading group

-• Attends one PFF-approved workshop
+• Attend one PFF-approved workshop

-• Completes the PFF Participant tier
+• Complete the PFF Bronze tier

-• Completes the PFF Fellow tier
+• Completes the PFF Silver tier

 PFF Program Manual and Checklist